suichanwa/poetry-site/README.md

 ### adding audio inplem
 - [] Add audio recording/playback for poems

-### adding .pdf/.doc files and making post out of it???

 ### 2. Advanced Interaction Features
-- [??]
-Implement poem revision history
+- [indev] Implement poem revision history
-- [??]
-Add collaborative poetry writing

-### 3. Social Features Enhancement
-- [indev] Add poetry groups/circles
+- [indev] tagging people by their username to an poem and they'd get an notification

 ### 5. Analytics & Insights
 - [indev] news only for admins

-### 6. new features
-- [done] Instead of poetry feed, to be "for you" n "following" sections of posts specified for an user
-- [done] Instead of so many's fucking texts lables switching them up to just proper icons

 ## 🛠️ Technical Improvements